 Obesity and type 2 diabetes are frequently associated with peripheral neuropathy.
 Though there are multiple methods for diagnosis and analysis of morphological changes of peripheral nerves and blood vessels, three-dimensional high-resolution imaging is necessary to appreciate the pathogenesis with an anatomically recognizable branching morphogenesis and patterning.
 Here we established a novel technique for whole-mount imaging of adult mouse ear skin to visualize branching morphogenesis and patterning of peripheral nerves and blood vessels.
 Whole-mount immunostaining of adult mouse ear skin showed that peripheral sensory and sympathetic nerves align with large-diameter blood vessels.
 Diet-induced obesity (DIO) mice exhibit defective vascular smooth muscle cells (VSMCs) coverage, while there is no significant change in the amount of peripheral nerves.
 The leptin receptor-deficient db/db mice, a severe obese and type 2 diabetic mouse model, exhibit defective VSMC coverage and a large increase in the amount of smaller-diameter nerve bundles with myelin sheath and unmyelinated nerve fibers.
 Interestingly, an increase in the amount of myeloid immune cells was observed in the DIO but not db/db mouse skin.
 These data suggest that our whole-mount imaging method enables us to investigate the neuro-vascular and neuro-immune phenotypes in the animal models of obesity and diabetes.

 Yamazaki, Tomoko; Li, Wenling; Yang, Ling; Li, Ping; Cao, Haiming; Motegi, Sei-Ichiro; Udey, Mark C; Bernhard, Elise; Nakamura, Takahisa; and Mukouyama, Yoh-Suke, "Whole-Mount Adult Ear Skin Imaging Reveals Defective Neuro-Vascular Branching Morphogenesis in Obese and Type 2 Diabetic Mouse Models."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 117.